 A trusted advisor on complex commercial issues, Sean has counseled clients on ways to assess and mitigate potential litigation risks in the mergers and acquisition context as well as those arising from client entry into new geographic or product markets.
 Frequently asked by clients to monitor ongoing litigation as plaintiffs add new classes of defendants, Sean has advised corporations on U.S. labeling regulations and emerging tort issues, such as those involving the chemical BPA in food containers or the potential product liability issues related to a new technology for cord blood storage.
 He has also advised clients in the adhesives industry on formaldehyde exposure issues.

 Since 2003, Sean has been ranked annually among the top product liability lawyers by Chambers USA, a referral guide to leading lawyers in the United States based on the opinions of their peers and clients.
 Chambers has praised Sean as a “calm and organized” lawyer who “continues to deliver high quality work in the pharmaceutical area.”
-The Best Lawyers in America has also recognized Sean for product liability and mass tort litigation, and The Legal 500 (U.S.) in 2011 recommended his work in product liability and mass tort defense in the areas of toxic tort and consumer products (including tobacco).
+The Best Lawyers in America has also recognized Sean for product liability and mass tort litigation; The Legal 500 (U.S.) in 2011 recommended his work in product liability and mass tort defense in the areas of toxic tort and consumer products (including tobacco); and Who's Who Legal: The International Who’s Who of Product Liability Defence Lawyers in 2013 named him a leading product liability defense attorney.
 His class action and business litigation experience has also been featured in several editions of Super Lawyers (2006 - 2010, 2012 - 2013).

 Sean is an American Bar Foundation fellow and an elected member of the American Law Institute, the leading independent organization in the United States producing scholarly work to clarify, modernize, and otherwise improve the law.
 He currently serves on Law360's Product Liability Editorial Advisory Board and previously chaired the Mass Torts and Class Actions Subcommittee of the Defense Research Institute, a national organization of more than 22,000 defense trial lawyers and corporate counsel.